“I’m guessing by that you don’t mean ‘concentrating really hard?'” Red asks.

 The others are nodding, and Red turns to Daniel.
 “Why did you withdraw the exeggcute?”
 He’s glad his tone is curious, not accusatory.

 “You all went stiff, at the same time.
 More still than usual.
 A few of you started… chewing at nothing.”
-Daniel lets out a breath.
+Daniel is still frowning slightly.
 “It was a bit freaky.”